dhubler/aliens/README.md

 * As cities fall to aliens, they are reported in specfic format detailed [here](#reportFallenCityFormat)
 * Ability to control of the number of aliens in simulation

-Simulation will honor the following aliens charistics:
+Simulation will honor the following aliens characteristics:

-* Aliens enter a random city one at a time.
 * If two aliens enter a city, city is destroyed along with the aliens.
 * Once all aliens have landed in various cities, in the next round they move to a neighboring city if there is one.
 If there isn't one, they would be trapped in that city for the duration of the simulation.
 * Destroyed cites are no longer on the map of available cities
 * On initial landing, if a city is already destroyed then incoming aliens will not land in that destroyed city keeping to the requirement that once a city is destroyed it is off the map.
 * If all remaining aliens are dead, simulation will end
 * If all remaining aliens are trapped, simulation will end
+* Aliens all attempt to leave respective cities then enter a new random city one at a time.
+So if in round `2`, alien `10` was left in a city `X`.
+Then in round `3` alien `99` enters city `X` before aliens enters a new city in round `3`, it will not trigger a fight between aliens `10` and `99`.

 # Setup